Michael L. Herman Excellence in Mentoring Award

 In honor of his memory, his commitment to professional achievement, and his unique role as a mentor to many in our community, each year NCPRSA is proud to recognize an outstanding professional with the Michael Lee Herman Memorial Award.

-- The Award for Excellence in Mentoring is presented to an individual who exemplifies the ideal image of a mentor through a sustained track record of hands-on instruction and overall support to others pursuing a career in public relations, marketing or other communications field.
+- The Award for Excellence in Mentoring is presented to an individual who exemplifies the ideal image of a mentor through a sustained track record of hands-on instruction and overall support to others pursuing a career in public relations.

-- Nominees must either practice, teach or have practiced or taught, in North Carolina or mentored someone who works or worked in public relations, marketing or another communications field, or in communications education in North Carolina.
+- Nominees must either practice, teach or have practiced or taught in North Carolina or mentored someone who works or worked in public relations or in communications education in North Carolina.

-Criteria for Consideration: The following are examples of the qualities and practices that can contribute to excellence in mentoring.
-They are listed in no particular order of importance, and a mentor need not display all of them.
+Criteria for Consideration: The following are examples of the qualities and practices that can contribute to excellence in mentoring, though a mentor need not display all of them:

 - Facilitates others in acquiring the skills and resources needed to succeed as professional communicators